ChrisSargent/travelaersite/README.md

-Repository for [Travelaer](http://www.travelaer.com), a project by Sticky Pixel - a React Powered single-page-application using WordPress as a CMS, serving data through it's JSON API.
+Repository for [Travelaer](http://www.travelaer.com), a project by Sticky Pixel - a React-Powered, universal, single-page-application using WordPress as a CMS, serving data through it's JSON API.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents